 What is House Mold

-What Is Household Mold Have you started to notice signs of mold growth in your home – allergy-like symptoms, discoloration on surfaces, or even the distinct smell of mustiness in the air?
+Have you started to notice signs of mold growth in your home – allergy-like symptoms, discoloration on surfaces, or even the distinct smell of mustiness in the air?
 These can all be signs of potential house mold growth within this indoor environment, and it is important not to ignore these indicators if present in your home.
 Household mold is a fungus that is versatile, allowing it the ability to grow in both indoor and outdoor environments where conditions for its growth and development are optimal.
 According to Medical News Today, mold can enter into your home through the air or even by attaching to objects or people that are brought into this environment, and thus allowing it to enter and grow rapidly on surfaces.

 This type of fungus will spread rapidly throughout the indoor airspace through tiny spores that are unknowingly floating within this air in your home.
 These spores are called mold spores, these spores are minuscule reproductive seeds that move in the air in pursuit to attach to surfaces and begin its growth and development furthering the mold invasion in the environment.
 As mold spores travel in the air, the health risks become heightened since these small spores can easily become ingested and/or inhaled into the body, reaching deep into the recesses of the lungs and potentially into the bloodstream – this can cause significant health issues quickly.